rpgreview/papersandpaychecks/cow-orkers.md

 **Party Leader**

-A character with the Party Leader perk will be assigned the leading role in a small group (read: "an adventuring party")
+A character with the Party Leader perk will be assigned the leading role in a small group (read: "an adventuring party") by a local Lord (Landed Title or above) who is acting as their patron for a specific mission.
+This will apply even if the other characters in the group are player-character adventurers.
+In the unsual case where the group has two characters with this advantage, the character with the highest level has priority, and if they are the same level then the characters may require a "full and frank discussion" about their relative abilities behind the smithy.

 **Poetic License**